JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 ### Conclusions

 It's very neat to be able to get health data from a worker service, or from any service for that matter.
 Can you always use health checks created this way in a worker service?
 The simple answer is no. When you process inside the worker service you're blocking the thread and no calls can be made to the health endpoint.
-If you have a long running process that never uses any async/await calls then you'll block for a long time and you might get false health results due to timeouts on the health endpoint.
+If you have a long-running process that never uses any async/await calls then you'll block for a long time and you might get false health results due to timeouts on the health endpoint.

 The key here is if you can use async/await once in a while to free up the thread to process other things, like web requests.
 This could look something like this.